-Michigan is among the few states that decided to fully regulate hemp-derived cannabinoid products instead of banning them.
-The Great Lake State allows the sale of both hemp-derived and marijuana-derived items — with some restrictions.
+Michigan allows the sale of both hemp-derived and marijuana-derived products — with some restrictions.
 Let’s look at the legal status of the new delta 9 THC gummies in Michigan & where to buy them.

 The cannabis plant contains an abundance of cannabinoids, terpenes, and other phytochemicals that together produce the “entourage effect.”
 Delta 9 THC is the cannabinoid associated with the intoxicating properties of marijuana.
 In hemp, it’s present in less than 0.3%, which is the threshold set by the 2018 Farm Bill.